karim-martin/PEP456Grade/ReadMe.md

 Make the content rich in information – Add relevant facts, definitions, explanations, and examples that are clear and appropriate for a Grade 5 student.

-Ensure each topic has a YouTube topic
+Ensure each topic has a YouTube terms

 Organize the content by themes, not strands – Follow the structure used in grade5.html, but improve it to match the clarity and layout of the grade4.html reference.

-Ensure accuracy, clarity, and age-appropriateness – The final content should be well-structured, easy to follow, and suitable for Grade 6 students.
+Ensure accuracy, clarity, and age-appropriateness – The final content should be well-structured, easy to follow, and suitable for Grade 5 students.

 Compare each section with grade4.html – Use it as a benchmark for detail, structure, formatting, and educational depth.